-- where the goods, services or benefits are supplied or rendered within six months after the end of the year of assessment - where the total pre-paid expenditure does not exceed R100 000 (2012 : R80 000) - to expenditure, the timing and accrual of which is specifically determined - to pre-paid expenditure payable in terms of a legislative obligation.
+- where the goods, services or benefits are supplied or rendered within six months after the end of the year of assessment - where the total pre-paid expenditure does not exceed R100 000 (2012: R80 000) - to expenditure with specifically determined timing and accrual - to pre-paid expenditure payable in terms of a legislative obligation.

-RESEARCH

-AND DEVELOPMENT
+RESEARCH AND DEVELOPMENT

-As from 2 November 2006, the following deductions is allowed for expenditure incurred in respect of qualifying research and development:
+As from 2 November 2006, specific deductions are allowed for expenditure incurred in respect of qualifying research and development.